michael-wall/layout-audit-model-listener/README.md

 ## Sample Audit Event > Additional Information ##
 ```
+{
-{"notes":"Deleted page is the Edit version of the Content Page., Deleted page was deleted from within publication with ctCollectionId: 1.",
+"notes":"Deleted page is the Edit version of the Content Page., Deleted page was deleted from within publication with ctCollectionId: 1.",
 "hidden":true,
 "groupId":"32099",
 "draftLayout":true,